Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Angola gains independence from Portugal on 16th January.

-Dr. Donald Coggan is enthroned as the 101st Archbishop of Canterbury.
+Dr. Donald Coggan is enthroned as the 101st Archbishop of Canterbury on 24th January.

-The price of TV licences in the UK is increased to £18 for a colour set and £8 for a black and white set.
+On 29th January it is announced that with effect from 1st April the price of a TV licence in the UK will increase to £18 for a colour set and £8 for a black and white set.

 P.G.
 Wodehouse dies on St. Valentines' Day, aged 93.

-New £10 notes are issued in the UK, with a portrait of the Queen on one side and Florence Nightingale on the other.
+New £10 notes are issued in the UK on 20th February, with a portrait of Queen Elizabeth II on one side and Florence Nightingale on the other.

-On Friday, 28th February 42 passengers and the driver of a tube train are killed at Moorgate station in the worst-ever accident on London Underground.
+On Friday, 28th February 42 passengers and the driver of a tube train (Leslie Newson) are killed at Moorgate station in the worst-ever accident on London Underground.
+A further 74 passengers are injured.
 It takes rescue workers five days to recover all of the bodies.

-Mar Charlie Chaplin is knighted by the Queen at Buckingham Palace.
+Mar Charlie Chaplin is knighted by Queen Elizabeth II at Buckingham Palace on 4th March.

 On 7th March the United States carries out a nuclear test in the Nevada desert.
 Four days later the USSR performs a nuclear test in eastern Kazakhstan.